Magick and Yoga Threefold Truth

-Our advice to the beginner regarding the Study and Practice of the Occult is based on Patanjali, the Eight Limbs of Yoga.
+Further advice regarding the Study and Practice of the Occult is based on Patanjali, the Eight Limbs of Yoga.
 Practical work—yoga and magick—is the third limb of yoga.
-Practical work cannot be undertaken until the first two limbs of yoga are accomplished!
+Practical work should not be undertaken until the first two limbs of yoga are accomplished!
 The first two limbs of yoga are the preparations that need to be accomplished before the person assumes the seated posture (asana) and learns how to control their thought (dharana).
 These are:

 - Abstentions: Harmlessness; truthfulness; non-stealing; continence; non-covetousness